Intracluster medium: Observing the intracluster medium

 As the ICM is at such high temperatures, it emits X-ray radiation, mainly by the bremsstrahlung process and X-ray emission lines from the heavy elements.
 These X-rays can be observed using an X-ray telescope and through analysis of this data, it is possible to determine the physical conditions, including the temperature, density, and metallicity of the plasma.

 Measurements of the temperature and density profiles in galaxy clusters allow for a determination of the mass distribution profile of the ICM through hydrostatic equilibrium modeling.
 The mass distributions determined from these methods reveal masses that far exceed the luminous mass seen and are thus a strong indication of dark matter in galaxy clusters.

 Inverse Compton scattering of low energy photons through interactions with the relativistic electrons in the ICM cause distortions in the spectrum of the cosmic microwave background radiation (CMB), known as the Sunyaev–Zel'dovich effect.
 These temperature distortions in the CMB can be used by telescopes such as the South Pole Telescope to detect dense clusters of galaxies at high redshifts.

 In December 2022, the James Webb Space Telescope is reported to be studying the faint light emitted in the intracluster medium.
 A 2018 study found this to be an "accurate luminous tracer of dark matter".

+Calculations from Chandra observations of electron density and temperature in clusters outside of thermal equilibrium were made in 2023, but they proved that higher precision and scale of X-ray instrumentation is necessary to resolve the true properties of clusters on a galactic scale.

+Some clusters contain radio halos in their centers, which emit faint but detectable radio radiation.
+Observations of these halos in conjunction with Faraday rotation measures (RM) of radio galaxies in or behind clusters have been used to study the large-scale cluster magnetic field.